TsakirisDimitris/TsakirisDimitris/README.md

 # About Me

 - 🎓 I’m currently an undergraduate Student at University of Ioannina, in the Computer Science and Engineering department.
-- 🧠 I'm especially interested in Python, algorithmic thinking, and building practical, data-driven projects that solve real problems.
+- 🧠 I'm especially interested in Python, algorithmic thinking, Data analytics , and building practical, data-driven projects that solve real problems.
 - 📈 I have a strong background in mathematics, which helps me think analytically and develop efficient solutions.

 ### 🧠 Tech Stack